BritishGeologicalSurvey/etlhelper/docs/index.rst

 These tools can create easy-to-understand, lightweight, versionable and testable Extract-Transform-Load (ETL) workflows.

-The documentation below explains how the main features are used.
+This documentation site explains how the main features are used.
 See the individual function docstrings for full details of parameters and options.

+**ETLHelper components**

+ETLHelper has three components.

+The *ETL functions* are used to extract, transform and load rows of data from relational databases.
+They can be used with any DB API 2.0-compliant database connections.
+Logging and helpful error messages are provided out-of-the-box.

+The *DbParams* class provides a convenient way to define database connections.
+For any given database system, it identifies the correct driver, the required parameters and defines connection strings.
+It provides convenience methods for checking databases are reachable over a network and for connecting to them.

+The *DbHelper* classes work behind the scenes to smooth out inconsistencies between different database systems.
+They also apply database-specific optimisations e.g., using the faster ``executebatch`` function for PostgreSQL connections instead of ``executemany``.
+In normal use, users do not interact with the DbHelper classes.

 Installation
 ------------

 Python packages
 ~~~~~~~~~~~~~~~